54Mbps same city speed

 Can I Watch US Netflix with a Free VPN?

-Most free VPN services don’t work reliably with Netflix, including the VPNs we selected for this list.
+Most free VPNs don’t work reliably with Netflix, including the VPNs we selected in this guide, except for Windscribe.

 When you use a VPN that doesn’t work with Netflix, you’ll see this annoying error message: